-Grain by Grain, is more than the story of how organic farmer Bob Quinn sought to revive and cultivate an ancient variety of Khorasan wheat on his family farm in Montana.
-The book is also an insightful analysis of the value-extractive model of our current system of agriculture and how it undermines our health, independence, and global stewardship goals.
+Grain by Grain is not simply the story of how organic farmer Bob Quinn sought to revive and cultivate an heirloom variety of wheat.
+It is also a thoughtful critique of the value-extractive model that underlies our industrial system of agriculture.